orchid00/The_Carpentries_info/overview-of-carpentries-pedagogic-model.md

 TLDR, check out the diagrame provided in the [Summary](#summary).

+"A great part of the value of a carpentry workshop is the personalised interaction with instructors and helpers in the moment" they need the most help, at the start of the journey.
+(Adapted from Clara Llebot, The Carpentries discuss).

 ## The Carpentries Pedagogical Model
 The Carpentries aim to teach computational competence to learners.
 We take an applied approach, avoiding the theoretical and general in favor of the practical and specific.
 By showing learners how to solve specific problems with specific tools and providing hands-on practice, we develop learners' confidence and lay the foundation for future learning.
 A critical component of this process is that learners are able to practice what they are learning in real time, get feedback on what they are doing, and then apply those lessons learned to the next step in the learning process.
 Having learners help each other during the workshops also helps to reinforce concepts taught during the workshops.